PeterKneale/multi-tenant-grpc-postgres-row-level-security/readme.md

 ## API

 ### Admin API

-Executes use cases in the context of an administrator on the platform
+- Executes use cases in the context of an administrator on the platform
+- The security policy defined below allows read-only acccess to all tenant data

 ### Tenant API

-Executes use cases in the context of a specific tenant on the platform
+- Executes use cases in the context of a specific tenant on the platform
+- The security policy defined below allows full acccess to the specified tenants data

 ## GRPC Request Pipeline